jamesbelk0/Metabolic_Syndrome_Classification/README.md

 ### Business problem:

-Discover the sales per Outlet Size and Type
+Discover the risk of an individual to have a metabolic syndrome.

 ### Data:
 Metabolic Syndrome Dataset - https://data.world/informatics-edu/metabolic-syndrome-prediction